 Be Share Aware: Helping your child to stay safe online

-It sounds obvious, but it's important to really make your child aware of how public the internet is.
-Using the analogy of giving their address or phone number to a stranger on the street may help - if they wouldn't do this, then they shouldn't be sharing personal information on their social profiles.
+It sounds obvious, but it's really important to make children aware of how public the internet is.
+Using the analogy of giving their address or phone number to a stranger on the street may help.
+Explain that if they wouldn't do this, then why would they post personal information on their social media profiles for everyone to see?
 The NSPCC has some suggested conversation starters to help.

-Make sure the privacy settings on your child's accounts are as tight as they can be - have a look at our social safety page for more information.
+Make sure the privacy settings on your child's accounts are as tight as they can be.

 A username can hang about in the virtual realm long after the user is bored of it, and could potentially be found by any other internet user.
 Twitter, Instagram and Snapchat – which allow users to choose any screen name – are ones to be aware of here.
 Remind your child not to reveal personal information in their username, such as their address, full name or date of birth.
 Again, the stranger-in-the-street scenario might be helpful here.